 - providing an estimate of the fair range for your lease extension and a detailed report of how we arrived at the figures and our negotiating position

 - providing an estimate of what the freeholder is likely to request to cover their own surveying and legal fees, which you have to pay.

 Once we’ve provided the report, if you have any questions or want to delve into the detail, we’re always happy to have a call or answer questions via email.

-What comes after the valuation in the lease extension process?
+What comes after the survey in the lease extension process?

-Valuation is first stage of three stages in the process of extending your lease.
+The survey is the first stage of three stages in the process of extending your lease.

 Stage two is the process of negotiating an agreement on the price of your lease extension, which in the case of a statutory lease extension is always started by sending a formal "Section 42" notice to your freeholder.

 Stage three is to update the legal aspects of your lease to reflect your extended term and reduced ground rent.
 This needs to be carried out by a licensed conveyancer or solicitor.
 See our leasehold extension solicitors page for more information